Best Running Rain Jackets of 2023

 The technology that goes into high-quality waterproof outdoor gear, such as running rain jackets, is impressive — and can get confusing!
 We share some definitions for common waterproof gear terms to help clarify their meanings.

-• Resistance to Evaporative Heat Loss (RET): Another measure of the breathability of material that measures the material’s resistance to water vapor.
-The lower the resistance, the more vapor can pass through.
-The lower the RET, the more breathable the material and a rating of less than 13 is considered good breathability during activity.
+- Resistance to Evaporative Heat Loss (RET): RET is another measure of a material’s breathability that measures its resistance to water vapor.
+The lower the resistance, the more vapor can pass through; thus, the lower the RET, the more breathable the material.
+A rating of less than 13 is considered good breathability for running.

-• Hydrostatic Head Test: A laboratory test to quantify the waterproofness of a material.
-Material is stretched over the end of a one-inch diameter tube, and a column of water, measured in millimeters, is added to the tube and observed for 24 hours.
-The rating measures how many millimeters of water a fabric can hold and is measured in millimeters of water pressure before it soaks through.
-The water height at which the water seeps through the fabric is called the hydrostatic head.
+- Hydrostatic Head Test: A laboratory test to quantify the waterproofness of a material.
+Material is stretched over the end of a one-inch diameter tube, and a column of water whose height is measured in millimeters is added to the tube and observed for 24 hours.
+The rating measures how many millimeters of water a fabric can hold before it soaks through.
+The water height at which the water seeps through the fabric is called the hydrostatic head, and the final rating is given in millimeters of water.
 The higher the number, the more waterproof the material, with the lower end of waterproof jackets starting at around 10,000 millimeters.

 Buyer’s Guide: How to Choose a Running Rain Jacket